Shpaackle/Guardians-of-the-Realms/Notes/2023/07 July.md

 - What if I did bring all the Realms down to like 5 per category?
 Then I could add more as time goes on if I want to.
 This would help with some

 ## Ultimate Combat
+- *Shadow Clone (pg 15)*
+	- Make shadowy duplicates, like magic mirror
+- *Light Steps (pg 16)*
+	- Run across difficult terrain or water or lava as long as the movement ends on safe space.